 You can look at whether or not your parent qualifies for Medicaid, or even pay out of pocket.
 Be sure to inquire about long-term care insurance policies and look at other avenues for benefits and assistance.
 One example is to check for veteran’s benefits if your parent served in the military.
 If your parent worked in a special industry and was injured or suffered an occupational illness, he or she may have some benefits owed under industry-specific programs like the Energy Employees Occupational Illness Compensation Program (EEOICPA) and the Radiation Exposure Compensation Act (RECA).

 Learn More about Free Home Healthcare Services for Dementia Patients

-If your parent may qualify under EEOICPA and RECA, contact United Energy Workers Healthcare at 888-675-1841 to discuss what free home healthcare services may be available for your parent.
+If your parent may qualify under EEOICPA and RECA, contact United Energy Workers Healthcare and Four Corners Health Care at 888-675-1841 to discuss what free home healthcare services may be available for your parent.